 Our Foundation is a broad-based organization, big in heart and community spirit, dedicated to serving the needs of the greater Venice community.
-Its Board of Directors is composed of representatives of Venice’s diverse culture working with respected individuals from beyond the Venice community, sharing a great concern for historical preservation in Venice.
+Its Board of Directors is composed of representatives of Venice’s diverse culture and respected individuals from beyond the Venice community, who all share a great appreciation for the preservation of Venice history, past and present.

 FOUNDING BOARD MEMBERS